spryker/spryker-docs/docs/scos/dev/module-migration-guides/migration-guide-productpackagingunit.md

   - /docs/scos/dev/module-migration-guides/202108.0/migration-guide-productpackagingunit.html
 ---

-## Upgrading from Version 3.* to Version 4.0.0
+## Upgrading from version 3.* to version 4.0.0

-In this new version of the **ProductPackagingUnit** module, we have added support of decimal stock.
+In this new version of the `ProductPackagingUnit` module, we have added support of decimal stock.
 You can find more details about the changes on the [ProductPackagingUnit module](https://github.com/spryker/product-packaging-unit/releases) release page.

 {% info_block errorBox %}